Barmaley13/VMWare-Backup/README.rst

 talk to ``VMWare Workstation``.
 My knoweledge of VMWare products is quite limited so suggestions, additions, modifications are welcome!

+In our experience, executing ``vmrun`` communication commands are a bit slow and they do fail at times.
+Therefore, we've introduce multiple attempts whenever we are issuing commands to ``vmrun``.
+The script checks virtual machine state after each communication attempt to figure out if command was executed successfully.
+Also, each consecutive attempt is done with a delay that will hopefully give some time to the ``VMWare`` engine to respond to a certain action.

 Backup Media
 ____________

-Furthermore, we've been using this script to back up virtual machines to tape.
+Furthermore, we've been using this script to back up virtual machines to a tape drive.
 Our tape drive consist of 8 tapes, which shows up in Linux as a drive with 8 volumes.
 It is possible to modify script to work with single tape or any other backup configurations.

+In our experience, the tape drive has not been very fast or responsive compare to the hard drive.
+Therefore, we've introduce multiple attempts whenever we accessing the backup media.
+Also, each consecutive attempt is done with a delay that will hopefully give some time to the tape drive to respond to a certain action.
+The attempt number and delay period is set in ``default_settings.py`` file.

 Installation